BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_conventions.rst

 Definition Lists
 ~~~~~~~~~~~~~~~~

 A favourite!
-Definition lists are especially useful when dealing with ennumerating all the options in a docker and trying to add a simple explaination behind them.
+Definition lists are especially useful when dealing with enumerating all the options in a docker and trying to add a simple explanation behind them.

 Definition
-    explaination.
+    explanation.
 Another option
-    Explaination.
+    Explanation.

 To make them.
     You can make them like this::

        Definition
-            explaination.
+            explanation.
        Another option
-           Explaination.
+           Explanation.

 Tables
 ------